Commentary

 Market Overview

-− The NZ yield curve remains steeply positive shaped with higher yields through investing longer in maturity.
+• The NZ yield curve remains steeply positive shaped with higher yields achieved through investing longer in maturity.

 Fund Highlights

-− The move higher in interest rates over the month and quarter was the key driver of fund returns with longer duration unhelpful.
+• The rise in interest rates over March was the primary driver of the negative fund returns for the quarter, with longer duration exposures underperforming.

 Performance